1.0 Who We Are

-The Vertical Aviation Safety Team (VAST) is a public–private initiative to enhance worldwide flight operations safety in all segments of the vertical flight industry.
-Team members comprise international regional safety teams; safety authorities, including civil aviation authorities; and other industry stakeholders that work to improve worldwide vertical flight safety.
+The Vertical Aviation Safety Team (VAST) is a public–private initiative to enhance worldwide flight operations safety in all segments of the vertical aviation industry.
+Team members comprise international regional safety teams; safety authorities, including civil aviation authorities; and other industry stakeholders that work to improve worldwide vertical aviation safety.

-- International regional safety teams, which consist of national and industry stakeholders, are formed to improve the safety of civil vertical takeoff and landing (VTOL) operations in their respective national airspace systems.
+- Regional safety teams, which may include representatives from national or transnational safety authorities (see description below), and industry stakeholder groups seeking to improve the safety of civil vertical takeoff and landing (VTOL) operations in their respective airspace systems.

-- Safety authorities include national civil aviation authorities (such as the US FAA and the CAAs of the United Kingdom, Sudan, and Colombia); jurisdictional agencies (ICAO and EASA, for example); and nationally recognized safety organizations (such as the National Transportation Safety Board in the United States, the Transportation Safety Board in Canada, and the Transport Accident Investigation Commission in New Zealand).
+- Safety authorities are invited to participate in VAST safety activities or attend as observers.
+Safety Authorities include the International Civil Aviation Organization, a specialized United Nations agency; national civil aviation authorities (such as the US Federal Aviation Administration (FAA) and the civil aviation authorities (CAAs) of the United Kingdom, Sudan, and Colombia); and other international agencies (European Union Aviation Safety Agency, for example); and nationally recognized safety organizations (such as the National Transportation Safety Board in the US and other official state investigative entities).

-- Other industry stakeholders include OEMs, training providers, operators, service providers, and vertical flight industry associations such as Helicopter Association International, the European Helicopter Association, and the Association for Unmanned Vehicle Systems International.
+- Other industry stakeholders include OEMs, training providers, operators, service providers, and vertical aviation industry associations such as Helicopter Association International, the European Helicopter Association, the Vertical Flight Society, and the Association for Uncrewed Vehicle Systems International.

-The VAST vision is a worldwide vertical flight community with zero fatal accidents achieved through cooperation and collaboration.
+The VAST vision is a worldwide vertical aviation community with zero fatal accidents achieved through cooperation and collaboration.

-The organization’s mission is to continuously improve the worldwide vertical flight community’s safety culture and operational performance through collaboration, harmonization, coordination, and implementation of global safety information, resources, and programs while supporting regional safety team data that promote vertical flight’s societal contributions.
+The organization’s mission is to continuously improve the worldwide vertical aviation community’s safety culture and operational performance through collaboration, harmonization, coordination, and implementation of global safety information, resources, and programs while supporting regional safety team data that promote vertical aviation’s societal contributions.

-- Establish VAST as the world’s most trusted source for vertical flight safety information and resources
+- Establish VAST as the world’s most trusted source for vertical aviation safety information and resources

 - Establish working groups to represent key segments and issues relevant to the global VTOL industry